TheSamuelVitor/TheSamuelVitor/README.md

 ## About me

-- Acadêmico de Sistemas de Informação no IFCE - Campus Crato.
+- Studying Information Systems at the IFCE - Campus Crato.
 - Trainee in backend Development at Brisanet
 - Focusing my studies in Golang in the backend
 - Some of my hobbys: